phly95/Deck-Upad/README.md

 Note on networking: It appears like things like network scanning are creating latency issues.
 The next challenge is to create a container that takes over a wifi card and ensures that it behaves correctly to ensure consistently low latency.
 The container should act as a VPN to the host OSs on each side.

+Regarding the solution to the networking issue, the plan is to set up a root level podman container on Alpine Linux that takes control of the Wifi chip and ensures that it is managed correctly for low latency.
+Traffic will flow through a wireguard VPN that connects the host PC to the wifi network while preventing the host PC from performing any operations involving wifi.